torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 cards.

-In the following sections, the driver code is supposed to be put into Linux kernel tree.
+In the following sections, the driver code is supposed to be put into GNU/Linux kernel tree.
 The two cases are covered: a driver consisting of a single source file and one consisting of several source files.

 Driver with A Single Source File